playfulprogramming/playfulprogramming/content/kasuken/posts/backend-development-is-more-than-writing-endpoints-for-frontend-gl1/index.md

 - [Caching](#caching)
 - [Conclusion](#conclusion)

-## Choosing and using a backend programming language and framework
+## Choosing and using a backend programming language and framework {#choosing-and-using-a-backend-programming-language-and-framework}

 One of the first decisions that a backend developer needs to make is what programming language and framework to use for their project.
 There are many options available, such as .NET, Java, Python, PHP, Ruby, Node.js, Django, Laravel, Spring Boot, Rails, Express.js and more.
 Each of these languages and frameworks has its own advantages and disadvantages, such as performance, scalability, popularity, learning curve, documentation, community support, etc.